WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 79. What is flux?

 - Flux is an architecture for managing the state of an application.
 It is designed to be used with React and it provides a unidirectional data flow, where data is passed down through components in an hierarchical structure.

+## 80. What is Redux?
+Do you know any alternatives?

+- Redux is a library for managing the state of an application.
+It provides a central store to hold the state, and it uses actions and reducers to manage the state changes.
+Alternatives to Redux are Mobx , Apollo, and Unstated-next.